 Even though ISO/IEC 25010 may seem repulsive at first glance (as formal standards are wont to be), it kept popping up time and again in my daily work, and my appreciation for it grew quickly as soon as I realized how useful and valuable it can be, especially once it's explained using more real-life examples.

-I often hear the same question being asked with regard to this particular standard: “Is this in any way different than ISTQB and how exactly does it differ from its predecessor, ISO 9126?”
+I often hear the same question being asked with regard to this particular standard: “Is this different than the International Software Testing Qualifications Board (ISTQB) and how exactly does it differ from its predecessor, ISO 9126?”
 So first, let me quickly explain the difference between the standards and then we’ll move on to the key advantages of ISO/IEC 25010.

 The previous standard for software quality measurement was ISO/IEC 9126.
 It categorized software quality into six characteristics (factors), which were further broken down into subcharacteristics (criteria).